Leonardo-Boss/suckless-site/www.suckless.org/gsoc.md

 * Graphical user interfaces for expert users (such as more advanced concepts for mail clients, messaging clients, music players, text editors)
-* Web applications for expert users collaborating the GUI concepts
+* Web applications for expert users collaborating on the GUI concepts
-* Mobile applications for expert user collaborating the GUI concepts
+* Mobile applications for expert user collaborating on the GUI concepts
-* General userland enhancements Unix-like operating systems, in particular GNU/Linux
+* General userland enhancements to Unix-like operating systems, in particular GNU/Linux
 * Audio applications
 * Image/Streaming/Gallery desktop and web applications